 Data Sources: MBIE Reliance on Tourism webtool

-While the unemployment rate in the Waimakariri District is traditionally at low levels (2.3% in June 2023 compared to 3.4% for New Zealand) it is usually relatively easy to find low and mid skilled workers.
+While the unemployment rate in the Waimakariri District is traditionally at low levels (3.6% in March 2025 compared to 4.9% for New Zealand) it is usually relatively easy to find low and mid skilled workers.
 That is because 32% of Waimakariri workers commute to Christchurch for work.
-In the most recent Waimakariri Community Survey, 72% stated in that they would prefer to work in the Waimakariri if suitable work were available.
+In the most recent Waimakariri Community Survey, 72% of these workers stated in that they would prefer to work in the Waimakariri if suitable work were available.

 Finding highly skilled workers is traditionally more difficult in Waimakariri due to a smaller pool of talent (due to population numbers) than in cities, and due to the fact that local workers are generally not actively looking for local positions.
 Highly skilled Christchurch residents are generally happy to take the short commute to a good job in Waimakariri.